Date(s) - 05/13/2021

 The Climate Justice Lens Is Here to Stay Webinar Series is free and open to the public.
 Please register to receive the Zoom Webinar Link.

-Dean James Anaya will lead a moderated conversation with Secretary Haaland and Congressman Neguse exploring both agency and legislative priorities regarding public lands and water management, resource extraction, energy development, and related tribal issues – with an environmental/climate justice lens.
+Dean James Anaya will lead a moderated conversation with Secretary Haaland and Congressman Neguse exploring both agency and legislative priorities regarding public lands/water management, a Civilian Climate Corps, clean energy development, and related tribal issues – with an environmental/climate justice lens.

 Deb Haaland, United States Secretary of the Interior